 - Step Name

-Insight uses flow and process builders in Salesforce to help associate potential revenue to cadences and steps on the Contact and Opportunity objects.
+Insight uses two flow definitions (one flow and one Process Builder) in Salesforce to help associate potential revenue to Cadences and steps based on the Contact and Opportunity fields.

-The flows and process builders take the value of Most Recent Cadence fields (specifically Cadence Name and Cadence Step) from the Contact and write that information to an Opportunity record that is created from that Contact.
+The flows take the value of Most Recent Cadence fields (specifically Cadence Name and Cadence Step) from the Contact and write that information to an Opportunity record that is created from that Contact.

-If you do not wish to include the flow or process builders with your dashboard install, please follow the uninstall instructions in the Insight from SalesLoft Troubleshooting section below.
+If you do not wish to include the flow or process builder in your Salesforce org, please follow the deactivation instructions in the Insight from SalesLoft Troubleshooting section below.

 The following flow process builders are included in the initial download of this package: